-For the 12 months to 30 June 2024, the net profit before income tax was \$18,270,000 (2023: profit of \$54,123,000) and net profit after income tax was \$12,797,000 (2023: profit of \$37,881,000).
+For the 12 months to 30 June 2024, the net profit before income tax was \$18,585,000 (2023: profit of \$7,049,000) and net profit after income tax was \$13,723,000 (2023: profit of \$4,536,000).

-For the 12 months to 30 June 2024, the Company delivered a return of 3.7%1 (measured by its pre-tax NTA) compared to a return of 19.0% for the MSCI All Country World Net Index in A\$ terms2 ("MSCI index").
-The Company's investment weighting towards US technology stocks was significantly lower than the MSCI index and this underweighting combined with the higher exposure to China were the main reasons why the Company's return was 15.3% less than the MSCI index return.
+For the 12 months to 30 June 2024, the Company delivered a return of 4.4% (measured by its pre-tax NTA) compared to a return of 12.5% for the MSCI All Country Asia ex Japan Net Index in A\$ terms2 ("MSCI index").
+The Company's return was 8.1% below the MSCI index primarily due to having a higher average weighting towards China which contributed a negative return and a lower average exposure to stronger performing countries such as Taiwan and India.

-The Directors consider that the pre-tax net tangible asset backing per share, after the deduction of fees and expenses, adjusted for corporate taxes paid and any capital flows, and assuming the reinvestment of dividends ("pre-tax NTA"), is a better measure of performance of the Company than its reported profits or losses.
+The Directors consider that the pre-tax net tangible asset backing per share, after the deduction of fees and expenses, adjusted for corporate taxes paid and any capital flows, and assuming the reinvestment of dividends ("pre-tax NTA") is a better measure of performance of the Company than its reported profits or losses.
 This is because the pre-tax NTA is the most accurate way to assess the investment performance of the Company's investment portfolio.
-For the 12 months to 30 June 2024 the Company's pre-tax NTA decreased from \$1.55 to \$1.53.
-The 2 cents per share decrease reflects an 8 cents per share increase in pre-tax NTA that was offset by 6 cents per share in dividends and the equivalent of 4 cents per share in taxes paid during the financial year.